Strandgaard96/vehicle_collision_webpage/docs/README.md

 </iframe>

-Have a look around, and try to see if you can spot some of the interesting cases we talked about earlier (Hint: the 43 persons injured crash happened on Herkimer Street in Brooklyn, which can be found west of the Cemetery of the Evergreens along Atlantic Avenue).
+Have a look around, and try to see if you can spot some of the interesting cases we talked about earlier (Hint: the 43 persons injured crash happened on Herkimer Street in Brooklyn, which can be found west of the Cemetery of the Evergreens along Atlantic Avenue, the marker is colored red).

 ### Dangerous roads
 We now turn our attention to the roads in New York.
 It is expected that some roads are more prone to have accidents than others,